mavaddat/postman-docs/src/pages/docs/insights/insights-troubleshoot.md

 Here are a few things that may be going on:

-* Permission issues that prevent the LCA from seeing traffic.
+* Permission issues that prevent the Insights Agent from seeing traffic.
 * Encrypted traffic.
 See [What do I do if my traffic is encrypted?](#what-do-i-do-if-my-traffic-is-encrypted) for solutions.
 * Data formats that the Insights Agent doesn't recognize.
 * ECS on EC2 with bridge networking.
 You can install Insights Agent as a daemon service only.
-For instructions, see the [installation instructions](/docs/insights/insights-gs/#configure-lca-as-a-daemon-service).
+For instructions, see the [installation instructions](/docs/insights/insights-gs/#configure-the-insights-agent-as-a-daemon-service).

 In many of these cases, there is a solution.
 Currently, the Insights Agent doesn't support these three cases: